snuk-io/challenges/devops-challenge.md

 You need to write and run two instances of the following simple service:

 - every 100ms generates a random integer from 1 to 10000
-- the value gets published to some topic (or channel, depending on what you use)
+- the value gets pushed through the message broker of your choice

 ### Integer average calculator